-“‘[P]ersonal data’ means any information relating to an identified or identifiable natural person (‘data subject’).”
+‘[P]ersonal data’ means any information relating to an identified or identifiable natural person (‘data subject’).

 In other words, any information that is clearly about a particular person.
 In certain circumstances, this could include anything from someone’s name to their physical appearance.

-Sensitive personal data is a specific set of “special categories” that must be treated with extra security.
+In its most basic definition, sensitive data is a specific set of “special categories” that must be treated with extra security.
 These categories are:

 - Racial or ethnic origin;

 - Political opinions;

 - Genetic data; and